zunjae/AnYme/BRANDING.md

 * Avoid writing the app name as AnyMe
 * It's fine if you write anyme or anYme
+* AnYme is pronounced "Eh-nim", like "Enemy" with the "y"

+# AnYme is an unofficial client app for MyAnimeList.

+* This means that I won't add support for other sycing services

 # 'The AnYme Project' consists of: